phax/phoss-directory/README.md

     * Multilingual business entities are now supported via a new Business Card XML Schema - for Belgium
     * The query API response document layout for XML was changed. `name` has now multiplicity 1..n instead of 1..1.
     * The query API response document layout for JSON was changed. `name` is now an array instead of a `string`.
+    * Multiple parallel queries on the PD are possible.
 * v0.6.1 - 2018-06-04
     * Avoid potential exception on invalid input parameters
     * Updated to Jersey 2.27